kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

   * There is feature called **EBS Multi-Attach** - it depends on EC2 instance type and type of EBS volume, then you can have the same EBS volume attached to multiple EC2 instances.
 * **They are bound to a specific availability zone** (it is not regional resource)
   * For example: an EBS in us-east-1a cannot be attached to us-east-1b, unless we create a snapshot - then it is possible.
+  * EBS volumes are replicated across multiple servers in a single Availability Zone.
 * Analogy: think ot them as a "network USB stick".
 * Size up to 64 TB
 * Single file can be stored as many blocks - it allows to update only part of the file, partial file updates are possible, S3 does not support it